“A word that was very important to me when I was making the movie was timeless.”

 A standard practice in Hollywood is to team a new director with a seasoned director of photography (DP).
 This was Nora’s second feature, but her first bigger Hollywood-budgeted film.
 The DP for Sleepless in Seattle was Sven Nykvist.
 He was born in Sweden in 1922 making him 70-years-old when he shot the film.
 By then he had long been considered one of the greatest cinematographers of all time.
 (In his 2006 obituary in the New York Times it stated that Nykvist, “became the first European cinematographer accepted into the American Society of Cinematographers.)

-He had won a couple of Oscars for his work on two Ingmar Bergman films Fanny and Alexander (1982) and Cries & Whisper (1972).
+He had won a couple of Oscars for his work on two Ingmar Bergman films, Fanny and Alexander (1982) and Cries & Whisper (1972).
 But he also shot Crimes and Misdemeanors (directed by Woody Allen), Chaplin (directed by Richard Attenborough), Pretty Baby (directed by Louis Malle) Star 80 (directed by Bob Fossee), The Tenant (directed by Roman Polanski) and Bergman’s Persona.
 Again even if you’re not a fan of romantic comedies you can appreciate what Nykvist brought to the party.
-(Watch the film with the audio off if you’d like.)
+(Watch the film with the audio off to help you appreciate the cinematography.)

 Nora points out one scene that was shot at Tiffany’s, “Sven amazingly took about half an hour to light the whole thing with two big 10Ks.
 It was kind of amazing.”
 (Heck, I’ve taken an hour to light a simple interview.)